-Sanofi has collaborated with the World Health Organization (WHO) since 2001, with the objective of contributing to eliminate sleeping sickness, or Human African Trypanosomiasis (HAT), by 2030.
-Sleeping sickness is a Neglected Tropical Disease, which affects mostly poor populations living in remote rural areas of sub-Saharan Africa.
+We have been collaborating with the World Health Organization (WHO) since 2001 on eliminating sleeping sickness, or Human African Trypanosomiasis (HAT), by 2030.
+Sleeping sickness is a neglected tropical disease, which affects mostly poor populations living in remote rural areas of sub-Saharan Africa.
 If left untreated, the parasitic disease is usually fatal.
-Since the start of Sanofi's collaboration with the WHO, the number of cases of sleeping sickness has fallen by 97%, from 26,950 in 2001 to 837 in 2022, dropping below 1,000 for the fifth consecutive year.
+Since the start of our collaboration with the WHO, the number of cases of sleeping sickness has fallen by 97%, from 26,950 in 2001 to 699 in 2023, dropping below 1,000 for the sixth consecutive year.

-Sanofi is engaged in supplying drugs and vaccines and contributing to the definition and implementation of public health policy beyond where market forces work through partnerships.
-We have a long-term partnership with the Drugs for Neglected Diseases initiative (DNDi) to develop a new all-oral monotherapy, fexinidazole, which was first approved at the end of 2018 in the Democratic Republic of Congo (DRC).
+We collaborate with the Drugs for Neglected Diseases initiative (DNDi) to develop a new all-oral monotherapy, fexinidazole, which was first approved at the end of 2018 in the Democratic Republic of Congo (DRC).
 While previous treatments required long hospitalizations and intravenous administration, this new, all-oral monotherapy reduces treatment to a ten-day once-a-day treatment that is effective in both the first and the second stages of the disease in adults and children aged six years and older and weighing 20 kg or more.
 Fexinidazole also received WHO prequalification in March 2019, and was approved in Uganda and the United States in 2021.
 It has been included in the WHO Essential Medicines List and WHO sleeping sickness treatment guidelines, as a first-line treatment for first stage and non-severe second stage.
-Very recently, the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has extended the indication of fexinidazole for the treatment, in patients suffering Trypanosoma brucei (T.b.) rhodesiense sleeping sickness, an acute and lethal form of this parasitic disease found in Eastern and Southern Africa.
+The European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has also extended the indication of fexinidazole for the treatment, in patients suffering Trypanosoma brucei (T.b.) rhodesiense sleeping sickness, an acute and lethal form of this parasitic disease found in Eastern and Southern Africa.
 This is the first full oral treatment for these patients whose only option previously had been an arsenic-based treatment.

 In September 2020, Sanofi and DNDi signed an agreement to develop and roll out acoziborole, a second innovative sleeping sickness treatment.
 Once approved, the treatment could be administered in a single dose at the point of diagnosis making it a game-changer to support the sustainable elimination of the disease.
 This new chemical entity has been tested in Phase II/III clinical studies in DRC and Guinea.
-The results, which were published in The Lancet Infectious Diseases medical journal in November 2022, showed that the 18-month treatment success rate for acoziborole was 95% in late-stage Trypanosoma brucei gambiense (g-HAT patients), corresponding to the best results from studies with existing treatments (94%).
-In addition, 100% of the 41 patients with earlystage g-HAT were considered as treatment successes at all timepoints.
+The results, which were published in The Lancet Infectious Diseases medical journal in November 2022, showed that the 18-month treatment success rate for acoziborole was 95% in late-stage Trypanosoma brucei gambiense (g-HAT) patients, corresponding to the best results from studies with existing treatments (94%).
+In addition, 100% of the 41 patients with early-stage q-HAT were considered as treatment successes at all timepoints.
 The study shows that acoziborole has a favorable safety profile, with no significant drug-related safety signals being reported.
 These pivotal results will form the basis of Sanofi's dossier submission to the European Medicines Agency (EMA), and represent another milestone in the quest to eliminate sleeping sickness.

-Through Sanofi's partnership with the World Health Organization (WHO), the company supports disease management, including screening of populations, disease awareness campaign, capacity building, and drug donation.
-At the end of 2023, Sanofi's total contribution to this WHO program was \$115 million.
-The partnership agreement was renewed in 2020 for another five years, with a commitment to contribute \$5 million annually from Sanofi.
+Through our partnership with the WHO, we support disease management, including screening of populations, disease awareness campaign, capacity building, and drug donation.
+At the end of 2024, Sanofi's total contribution to this WHO program was \$120 million.
+The partnership was renewed in 2020 for another five years, with a commitment to contribute \$5 million annually from Sanofi.
 The program includes controls over the quality and use of the products, as well as distribution, which is handled jointly with Médecins Sans Frontières (MSF).
 This long-term commitment is key to achieving the sustainable elimination of sleeping sickness by 2030, as per the WHO Neglected Tropical Disease roadmap.